BayanAlex/portfolio/README.md

 ##### Tools:
 `HTML` `CSS` `TypeScript`

-Note: the project must be run on a localhost, since API CORS is disabled in a free version.
+*Note: the project needs to be run on localhost as the CORS API is disabled in the free version.*

 ![LINK](/img/news.png)
 </details>